CytOpT: Optimal Transport with Domain Adaptation for Interpreting Flow Cytometry data: Mathematical framework

+where the entropy $H: \mathbb{R}_+^{I\times J} \rightarrow \mathbb{R}$ is defined for $P \in \mathbb{R}_+^{I \times J}$ by $H(P) = \sum_{i,j}\left(\log\left(P_{i,j}\right)\right.$ $\left. - 1\right)P_{i,j}$, and $\varepsilon > 0$ is the regularization parameter.
+The entropic regularization of the Kantorovich problem \eqref{eq:regularized_problem} leads to an approximation of the Wasserstein distance which can be calculated in $O(N^2\log(N))$ operations if the two distributions have a support of size $N$ \citep{Peyre}.
 In this work, the regularized Wasserstein distance is calculated with a statistical procedure based on the Robbins-Monro algorithm for stochastic optimization.
-This way to calculate the Wasserstein distance is investigated in \cite{Stochastic_Genevay} and \cite{Stochastic_Bigot_Bercu}.
+This way to calculate the Wasserstein distance is investigated in \citet{Stochastic_Genevay} and \citet{Stochastic_Bigot_Bercu}.
 The keystone of this approach is that the regularized Wasserstein problem can be written as the following stochastic optimization problem: